Defimap

 KYC is required.
 Tevau describes account signup and identity verification before card use, so this should not be treated as a no-KYC card.

 Fee visibility is the main caution.
-The public card page uses low-fee language, but Defimap does not treat that as a confirmed fee schedule.
-Before funding the card, users should check issuance fees, top-up fees, conversion costs, ATM withdrawal fees and any physical card delivery cost.
+The public card page uses low-fee language, but Defimap does not treat that as a fee schedule.
+The checks are specific: issuance fee, top-up fee, conversion cost, ATM withdrawal fee and physical card delivery cost.

 Availability also needs checking.
-Tevau describes global spending through Visa merchants and ATMs, but global merchant acceptance is not the same as universal onboarding.
-Users should confirm whether their country can open an account and order the card.
+Tevau describes global spending through Visa merchants and ATMs, but merchant acceptance is not the same as account eligibility.
+The key question is whether your country can open an account and order the card.

 Tevau vs Bybit Card